-The AIDA model is a marketing model with four stages: Awareness, Interest, Desire and Action.
-Like all hierarchy of effects models, the AIDA model shows how to funnel consumers towards a purchase by helping them get to know the product, then like the product, then purchase the product.Summary by The World of Work Project
+The AIDA marketing model has four stages: Awareness, Interest, Desire and Action.
+Like all hierarchy of effects models, the AIDA model shows how to funnel consumers towards a purchase.
+It does this by helping them get to know the product, then like the product, then purchase the product.Summary by The World of Work Project

 The AIDA Marketing Model